Vintage Easter Postcard Door Sign [ How-To ]

 Easter15

-After the paint dried, I gave the whole surface a very light sanding and drilled a hole into each top corner.
-A pretty, thick satin ribbon run through the holes, and now my $1 printed picture is a lovely Easter sign for my front door.
+After the paint dried, I gave the whole surface a very light sanding and drilled a hole into each top corner so I could run a thick yellow ribbon through as a hanger.

 Easter16